danforthcenter/plantcv/pages/documentation/function_docs/read_image.md

 ## Read Image

 Reads image into numpy ndarray and splits the path and image filename.
-This is a wrapper of the OpenCV function [imread](http://docs.opencv.org/modules/highgui/doc/reading_and_writing_images_and_video.html).
+This is a wrapper for the OpenCV function [imread](http://docs.opencv.org/modules/highgui/doc/reading_and_writing_images_and_video.html).

 <font color='blue'>**readimage(filename)**</font>